 Ready to buy the best air purifier for you?

 In almost every category, the most important quality in the best air purifiers is having a true HEPA filter and a carbon filter.
 Together, they get you the most coverage in terms of the breadth of pollutants the purifier will attack.
-Beyond that, the most important qualities to consider are energy efficiency and that you’ve chosen the right model for the size of your room or dwelling.
+Beyond that, the most important qualities are energy efficiency and picking the right model for the size for your room.
 Everything else—design, whether the device is app-enabled, UV lighting—is just gravy.